Design Considerations and Limitations for Oracle Publishers

 The process account and password used for both the Snapshot Agent and Log Reader Agent (the **@job_login** and **@job_password** parameters of sp_addpublication_snapshot (Transact-SQL) and sp_addlogreader_agent (Transact-SQL)) must be the same as the account and password used to connect to the Oracle Publisher.

-For more information about replication security, see Security and Protection (Replication).
+For more information about replication security, see View and modify replication security settings.